VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

      * If succeed, it returns 0.
      *
      * \note If this operation is set as NULL, it will be supposed that
-     * the driver does not support any hardware accelerated blit operation.
+     * the driver does not support any hardware accelerated blitting operation.
      */
     int (* check_blit) (DrmDriver *driver,
             DrmSurfaceBuffer* src_buf, DrmSurfaceBuffer* dst_buf);